Too and Enough: How to Use Them Correctly in English

 - This dress is too big for you.

-- This car is too small for the family.
-They need a bigger one.
+- The car is too small for the whole family.

 - The children were too tired to play.